 Roth SDIRA

 Think about that.
-You buy a non-performing note for $25,000 inside a Roth SDIRA.
+You buy a non-performing note — a mortgage where the borrower has stopped paying — for $25,000 inside a Roth SDIRA.
 Over the next 2 years, you collect $45,000 in payments and payoffs.
 That $20,000 profit is yours — tax-free.
 No capital gains.
 No income tax.
 Nothing.

 How to Set Up an SDIRA for Note Investing